PySimpleGUI/PySimpleGUI/readme.md

     (button, (value1, value2, ...))

-Don't forget all those ()'s of your values won't be coreectly assigned.
+Each of the Elements that are Input Elements will have a value in the list of return values.
+You can unpack your GUI directly into the variables you want to use.

+    (button, (filename, folder1, folder2, should_overwrite) = form.LayoutAndShow(form_rows)

 If you have a SINGLE value being returned, it is written this way:

     (button, (value1,)) = form.LayoutAndShow(form_rows)
- Another way of parsing the return values is to store the list of values into a variable that is then referenced.
+ Another way of parsing the return values is to store the list of values into a variable representing the list of values.

-     (button, (value)) = form.LayoutAndShow(form_rows)
+     (button, (value_list)) = form.LayoutAndShow(form_rows)
-     value1 = values[0]
+     value1 = value_list[0]
-     value2 = values[1]
+     value2 = value_list[1]
      ...

+---
 ## All Widgets / Elements
 This code utilizes as many of the elements in one form as possible.